This article tell how to use simple parts like transistor, capacitor and diode to make Simple Delay Timer Circuit.

 Base Resistor Connection:

-- Other side of resistor connect to one side of push button.
+- Also, one side of base resistor connects to transistor base and other side of resistor connect to one side of push button.

 Capacitor Connection:

-- Negative short leg of capacitor connect to negative supply of PCB.
+- After that, connect positive longer leg of capacitor to other side of push button and negative short leg of capacitor connect to negative supply of PCB.

 Relay Connection:

-- Connect relay coil pins between transistor collector and positive supply.
+- Now connect relay coil pins between transistor collector and positive supply.

-- Release the button and relay stay ON for some time depending on capacitor.
+- Then release the button and relay stay ON for some time depending on capacitor.

 Modifications: